sun-hwang/ai-driven-shorts-generator/README.md

 Once on the web interface, input your text into the provided area and hit "Generate Video".
 The application will then weave a story, spawn images, morph them into a video, and showcase it on the webpage.

 Note: Ensure to substitute 'PUT_YOUR_API_KEY_HERE' with your actual OpenAI API key to ensure the application operates seamlessly.

+sql
+Copy code

+Feel free to copy and paste this into your README.md file.
+It utilizes markdown s